 Note four things here:

-2. We’re specifying the parent theme’s text domain in this function; we’re saying, “Add localizations that target the parent theme’s text domain from this file, also.”
-This is because we’re still targeting template code that specifies the parenttheme text domain.
+.
+This allows us to add new or different localizations to any that are already provided by the parent theme, without removing all of them entirely. - We’re specifying the parent theme’s text domain in this function; we’re saying, “Add localizations that target the parent theme’s text domain from this file, also.”
+This is because we’re still targeting template code that specifies the

-3. We’re using get_stylesheet_directory(), not get_template_directory(); the former returns the path for the child theme, while the latter returns the path of the parent theme (even when called by the child theme).
+; the former returns the path for the child theme, while the latter returns the path of the parent theme (even when called by the child theme). - We’re using the directory

-4. We’re using the directory languages/parenttheme inside of the child theme’s directory, rather than just languages.
-It will become clear why later.
+inside of the child theme’s directory, rather than justlanguages

 At this point, our child theme can now provide its own localizations for the parent theme.

-(Alternatively, the developer of the parent theme could have anticipated a child theme’s wanting to add its own l10n files and added this to the parent theme’s functions.php.)
+(Alternatively, the developer of the parent theme could have anticipated a child theme’s wanting to add its own l10n files and added this to the parent theme’s functions.php

 Additional internationalizations from child themes